 5. They are good communicators

 Finally, natural leaders are always sharing vital information with their team and know how to communicate effectively with different people.
-They know how to listen, show empathy and can provide honest feedback when needed.
+They know how to listen, empathise, and provide honest constructive feedback when needed.

 READ NEXT: Top 10 leadership skills